Merukeru/imgs/README.md

-# Use images in markdown on Github
+# How to use images in markdown on Github

 ## Variant 1: Relative files can be used only on github self